Samsung/tizen-docs/docs/application/vscode-ext/tools/welcome-page.md

      ![Click more information](media/more-information.png)

    - A new page will be opened in the default browser:

      ![Information Page](media/information-page.png)

-   - For more information about **Tizen SDK and its features**, click here:
+   - For more information about **Tizen SDK and its features**, click on **Tizen Documentation**:

      ![Click more about Tizen SDK](media/more-about-sdk.png)

-     Tizen documentation page will be opened in the default browser:
+   - **Tizen Documentation** page will open in the default browser:

      ![Documentation page](media/documentation-page.png)